Ensembl/ensembl-hive/docs/advanced_usage/continuous_pipelines.rst

 Beekeeper options
 -----------------

-A few beekeeper.pl options should be considered when operating a pipeline in continuous mode:
+A few :ref:`beekeeper.pl <script-beekeeper>` options should be considered when operating a pipeline in continuous mode:

    - Continuous looping is ensured by setting ``-loop_until FOREVER``